DeuxHuitHuit/288-toolkit/packages/url/README.md

 Validate if the URL is from the same origin as the request URL.

+## `parsedUrl()`

+Safely parses a URL and expose and nice API to access the parts of the URL.
+If the URL is not valid, all functions returns null.

 ## `createEntryUrlBuilder`

 Creates a function that builds URLs for entries.
+Its api is similar to the `parsedUrl` function.

 ```ts
 const getEntryUrl = createEntryUrlBuilder({